chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ### Rewriting pipeline

 I had a fully working pipeline with voice-in voice-out, but the Gemini Live API would randomly disconnect with an internal server error.
-Switcing to OpenAI Realtime API didn't help either: despite crystal clear audio input, OpenAI Realtime API kept miss-understanding my words.
+Switching to OpenAI Realtime API didn't help either: despite crystal clear audio input, OpenAI Realtime API kept misunderstanding my words.
 After switching back and forth between Gemini Live and OpenAI Realtime, the deadline became imminent.
 I needed a more predictable pipeline for the demo.

 | Voice-in, voice-out API | Issue                            |
 | ----------------------- | -------------------------------- |